 Select the Forums tool from the Tool Menu.

 Click New Forum.

 By default, new sites are populated with a single forum titled after the name of the site, and containing one topic for General Discussion.
-The default forum and topic may be edited for posting messages, add more topics to the existing forum, or add a new forum.
+The default forum and topic may be edited for posting messages, adding more topics to the existing forum, or adding a new forum.

 Click New Forum to add a new forum.